onflow/flow-go/language.md

 interface Vault {

     // Require the implementation to provide a field for the balance that is
-    // readable in all scopes.
+    // readable in all scopes (`pub`).
+    //
+    // Neither the `var` keyword, nor the `const` keyword is used,
+    // so the field may be implemented as either a variable field,
+    // a constant field, or a synthetic field.
     //
     // The read balance must always be positive.
     //